Virtual Localization in equivariant Witt cohomology: Preliminaries and background

-Fix a noetherian separated base-scheme $B$ of finite Krull dimension, and an affine group-scheme $G$ over $B$.
-We let $\Sch^G/B$ denote the category of quasi-projective $B$-schemes with a $G$-action and let $\Sm^G/B$ be the full subcategory of smooth $B$-schemes.
-In this section, we assume that $G$ is {\em tame} \cite[Definition 2.26]{Hoyois}; for our ultimate purpose, the case of the trivial $G$ will suffice, so this is not an essential limitation.
+Fix a base-scheme $B$, quasi-projective over a noetherian ring $A$ of finite Krull dimension, and an affine group-scheme $G$ over $B$.
+We let $\Sch^G/B$ denote the category of quasi-projective $B$-schemes with $G$-action and let $\Sm^G/B$ be the full subcategory of smooth $B$-schemes with $G$-action.
+Here we follow Hoyois \cite[\S1.2]{Hoyois} by defining the objects of $\Sch^G/B$ to be $B$-schemes $X$ endowed with a $G$-action, that admit a $G$-equivariant locally closed immersion into the projectivization of a $G$-equivariant vector bundle over $B$.
+The morphisms in $\Sch^G/B$ are just $G$-equivariant morphisms of $B$-schemes with $G$-action, ignoring the above-mentioned immersion.
+We usually let $p_X:X\to B$ denote the structure morphism for $X\in \Sch^G/B$.